Banner AvioConsult

 In civil aviation regulations (part 25.149), only VMCA exists (for one engine inoperative).
 VMCA2 was deleted from the civil regulations, but still exists in military regulations, and definitely also in-flight, and causes catastrophes if not observed, like in this accident.

 Why were the pilots and the accident investigators not aware of the real value of these minimum control speeds?
-And why didn't they know that turning away from straight flight, while maintaining a small bank angle away from the inoperative engine(s) as required for VMCA's to be valid, increases the actual VMCA considerably and becomes almost certainly deadly when the power setting on the remaining engines is (increased to) maximum and the airspeed is (getting) low?
+And why didn't they know that turning away from straight flight, while maintaining a small bank angle away from the inoperative engine(s) as required for VMCA's to be valid, increases the actual VMCA considerably and becomes almost certainly deadly when the power setting on the remaining engines is (increased to) maximum?
 Most probably because the engine emergency procedures and VMCA definitions in airplane flight and operating manuals are incorrect or inappropriate / deficient, or because the engine-out pilot and investigator training is inappropriate and incomplete.
 It seems that the manuals- and training-approving-authorities were not aware either.
 Test Pilot Schools though, still teach engine-out flight in theory and in-flight; experimental test pilots are thoroughly made aware of the do's and don'ts after engine failure and do not crash.

 Refer to the Paper Airplane Control and Accident Investigation after Engine Failure that AvioConsult presents on the Downloads page of this website to learn about improving procedures, definitions and engine-out training.